Use Databricks with Git

 At the top of any notebook that’s saved in a repo, you’ll see a little grey branch icon with the name of a repo next to it.
 In the case of this notebook, it’s on the main branch:

-You can also access the git menu by clicking the branch name next to the repo name within the Repos folder:
+You can also access the Git menu by clicking the branch name next to the repo name within your personal folder, which you can access by selecting Workspace > Users > your email address in the left hand menu:

 Git commit and push